kawaicheung/book-on-naming-things/manuscript/0_P_WhyDoesNamingMatter.md

-# Why does naming matter?
+# Why Does Naming Matter?

 Our industry is littered with techniques on building sustainable software.
 But, these techniques usually come with a big caveat: They're typically large in scope.
 You can't just toss in a framework, pattern, or architecture onto your existing codebase like paint on a canvas -- it's intensive work.
 You might spend weeks on a refactoring and only then realize the result wasn't worth the effort.